bufbuild/protoplugin/README.md

 should use [protogen](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen), as it has Golang-specific helpers, such as dealing with Golang import paths, and handling the standard Golang `protoc` plugin flags like `paths=source_relative`.
-However, `protogen` is very Golang-specific - the interface exposed doesn't really make sense outside of generating `.go` files, and you specifically do not want most plugins to expose the standard Golang `protoc` plugin flags.
+However, `protogen` is very Golang-specific - the interfaces exposed don't really make sense outside of generating `.go` files, and you specifically do not want most plugins to expose the standard Golang `protoc` plugin flags.
 If you'd like to use `protogen` but also take advantage of `protoplugin`'s hardening, it's very easy to wrap `protogen` with `protoplugin` - see the [protoc-gen-protogen-simple](internal/examples/protoc-gen-protogen-simple/main.go)